ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Introduction

 The marginal correlation $|X_i^\top y|$ can be considered an empirical measure of the Pearson correlation coefficient, which is a natural choice for discovering linear relations between the independent variables and the response.
 In order to perform ultrahigh-dimensional variable screening in the presence of non-linear relations between $X_i$'s and $y$ and/or heavy-tailed variables,~\cite{hall2009} and~\cite{li2012robust} have put forth screening using generalized (empirical) correlation and Kendall $\tau$ rank correlation, respectively.

 The defining characteristics of the works referenced above is that they are agnostic to the inference technique that follows the screening stage.
 In recent years, screening methods have also been proposed for specific optimization-based inference techniques.
-To this end,~\cite{ghaoui2010safe} formulates a marginal correlations-based screening method, termed SAFE, for the LASSO problem and shows that SAFE results in zero false selection rate.
+To this end,~\cite{ghaoui2010safe} formulates a marginal correlations-based screening method, termed SAFE, for the LASSO problem.
+The goal in SAFE is to discard features that LASSO will not select, and ~\cite{ghaoui2010safe} shows that it \todel{and shows that SAFE}results in zero false selection rate.
 In~\cite{tibshirani2012strong}, the so-called \emph{strong rules} for variable screening in LASSO-type problems are proposed that are still based on marginal correlations and that result in discarding of far more variables than the SAFE method.
 The screening tests of~\cite{ghaoui2010safe,tibshirani2012strong} for the LASSO problem are further improved in \cite{xiang2012fast,dai2012ellipsoid,wang2013lasso} by analyzing the dual of the LASSO problem.
 We refer the reader to~\cite{xiang2014screening} for an excellent review of these different screening tests for LASSO-type problems.